Denis Kozlov

 I am a historian of modern Russia.
 My research explores the social, cultural, and intellectual history of the Soviet Union during its late decades: from Stalin’s death in 1953 to the country’s collapse in 1991.
 My earlier work on the 1950s and 1960s, the epoch known as the Thaw, focused on reading audiences and the problem of comprehending individual life experience in the framework of twentieth-century past.
 Above all, I wrote about how the Soviet readers had interpreted the mass political violence of the Stalinist years.
 On the basis of archival evidence, primarily thousands of readers’ letters to literary journals, this work discussed how the evolution of historical consciousness and language had transformed Soviet society after Stalin.

-Currently, I am writing a history of Jewish migrations from the Soviet Union to the West during the 1970s and 1980s.
-The project examines the mechanisms of those migrations as well as the values and ideas that were invested in this population movement by its various participants.
+Currently, I am writing a history of migrations from the Soviet Union to the West during the 1970s and 1980s.
+The project explores the mechanisms of these migrations as well as the values and ideas that motivated their various participants.

 My teaching ranges from introductory surveys to advanced seminar courses on Soviet and Imperial Russia as well as on comparative cultural and intellectual history of modern Russia and the West.
 I supervise student research in these and adjacent fields.